cowsintuxedos/tensorflow-clothing-classification/README.md

 num_iterations = 5000 // this also causes a lot of variation in terms of training accuracy

 # notes
-Due to the validation split used (16%), the model will give a slightly different prediction every time.
+~~Due to the validation split used (16%), the model will give a slightly different prediction every time.
 I tended to stick to 4 epochs for testing, which gave consistent accuracies of around 75%-85%, but the numbers predicted by the model itself were different every time due to the low number of iterations.

+With the updated number of iterations/epochs, model now gives 100% accuracy on the training set and averages 90% on the validation split, with an upper limit of 96%.

 Uses https://github.com/Hvass-Labs/TensorFlow-Tutorials/blob/master/02_Convolutional_Neural_Network.ipynb and https://github.com/rdcolema/tensorflow-image-classification as bases.